upiterbarg/hihack/README.md

 # `hihack`

-This repo contains code accompanying the NeurIPS 2023 paper ["NetHack is Hard to Hack"](https://arxiv.org/abs/2305.19240) (Piterbarg, Pinto, Fergus).
+This repo contains the official implementation of all methods and models from the NeurIPS 2023 paper ["NetHack is Hard to Hack"](https://arxiv.org/abs/2305.19240) (Piterbarg, Pinto, Fergus).

 ## Installation